Table of Contents

 Ruigang Zhang and M. Stanley Whittingham “Electrochemical Behavior of the Amorphous Tin–Cobalt Anode”, Electrochem.
 Solid State Letters, 2010, 13: A184-A187.

-- Materials, Catalysis, and Nanotechnology
+- Materials and Analytical Chemistry, Catalysis, and Nanotechnology

 L. Yang, S. Shan, R. Loukrakpam, V. Petkov, Y. Ren, B. Wanjala, M. Engelhard, J. Luo, J. Yin, Y. Chen, C.J.
 Zhong, "Role of support-nanoalloy interactions in the atomic-scale structural and chemical ordering for tuning catalytic sites", J. Am.
 Chem.
 Soc., 2012, 134, 15048−15060.